 You must lie very still.
-Wires will be taped to your chest and a blood pressure cuff will be put on your arm.
+Wires will be taped to your chest and a blood pressure cuff on your arm.
 This will monitor your heart activity and blood pressure during the procedure.
 Some people feel pressure or discomfort in the upper abdomen in the area of the liver during the injection of the chemotherapy medication.
-You will be encouraged to use the button on the pain medicine pump.
+You will be encourages to use the button on the pain medicine pump.